 Do I need to have a “diagnosis” in order to be seen?

 No. Not everything that people want to talk to a therapist about is “diagnosable.”
-This is why LePiatz Psychology, LLC, does not take insurance, as insurance companies dictate requirements for reimbursement.
+This is why LePiatz Psychology, LLC, is not in-network with additional insurance companies, as insurance companies dictate requirements for reimbursement.
 However, if you request a SuperBill (an itemized receipt of services provided) to submit to your insurance company, there will be a diagnosis provided so as to facilitate potential reimbursement.

 What happens in therapy?
 What should I expect during a session?
 What can I expect from therapy?